sanketsaurav/python-sdk/README.md

 it just stages input files and creates unsubmitted jobs to be used by the next script.

+You should update the `*_COMMAND` variable at the top of this script to be the actual command line to run a test with your build.

 `regression_test_create_run_delta_tests.py` is to be run every time there is a new build available and test jobs should be run.
 A new job will be cloned from the base jobs and then submitted to run.
 The DELTA_ARCHIVE file will be unpacked on top of the base full build tree in the job work directory before running.

+*This script currently has a `DRY_RUN` sentinel variable set that will prevent the created jobs from actually running.* We recommend you run this first on a sample of your tests and check in the Rescale portal that your generated jobs look correct befure turning off dry-run mode.

 Potential enhancements to be made to this example: